 The Quality Assurance/Omaha System/Standards Committee will review system integrity, work to coordinate inter-agency consistency and assist the User Group in utilizing the system to demonstrate public health outcome data.

 Committee requires a Chair, Co-Chair and Recording Officer or Minute taker.
-Officer positions should be identified at the annual business meeting in June and then updated at user group meetings during the year as there are changes.
+Officer positions should be identified at the annual business meeting and then updated at user group meetings during the year as there are changes.

 Officer Terms/Rotation: Every two years the Chair and co-Chair are reassessed.